 1 August 2014.
 For more information see the webpage:

 Fresh water is our greatest natural asset.
 It is crucial to our way of life, our environment and our economy.
 We value it for recreation and spiritual wellbeing.
 Māori regard it is a taonga of paramount importance.
 Whether you live in the city or the country, water sustains the industries that create our wealth.

 By international standards, fresh water in New Zealand is both abundant and clean.
 We have plenty of rain which replenishes our streams, rivers, lakes and groundwater, but it does not always fall where and when we need it.
-While water is a replenishable resource, it is not unlimited.
-Because of the growing demands created by a growing population and land intensification, water quality in New Zealand varies considerably.
+While water is a replenishable resource, we need to manage it carefully because in some places we are approaching environmental limits to what can be used.
+Because of the growing demands created by a growing population and intensifying human use over the last century, water quality and quantity in New Zealand varies considerably.
 In some areas water shortages can be felt at certain times of the year.